FREQUENTLY ASKED QUESTIONS (FAQS)

 Cosmetic dentistry describes a variety of dental procedures, including teeth whitening and straightening, teeth replacement, veneers and laminates.

 Like everything else, the cost of cosmetic dentistry depends on the products and services you want or need.
-Some insurance offer coverage, as well.
+Some insurance offers coverage, as well.
 Talk to your dentist to decide on treatments and payment options that are right for you.

 Veneers are a shell or layer of tooth-coloured material that is placed over the facial surfaces of your teeth.
 They are used to correct the appearance of worn tooth enamel, uneven tooth alignment or spacing, tooth discolouration, and chips and cracks.